Summary

 Earnings Release

-PepsiCo Reports First-Quarter 2025 Results; Updates 2025 Financial Guidance
+PepsiCo Reports Second-Quarter 2025 Results; Affirms 2025 Financial Guidance and Updates Expected Foreign Exchange Impact

 For the full earnings release, please go here.